dvdsk/prosesitter.nvim/README.md

 ### Related work
 If you like this plugin you might also be intrested in:

- - language tool
+ - [spellsitter](https://github.com/lewis6991/spellsitter.nvim), the inspiration for this plugin and a great alternative if you are just looking for spellchecking comments
- - ale
+ - [ale](https://github.com/dense-analysis/ale) a asynchronous linting plugin that leaves syntax handling to the linters.
+Supports the default syntax vale supports (Markdown, AsciiDoc, reStructuredText, HTML, XML).
- - [spellsitter](), the inspiration for this plugin and a great alternative if you are just looking for spellchecking comments
+ - [vim-language](https://github.com/Konfekt/vim-langtool) collects all grammer mistakes into the quickfix list